shakurocom/TaskManager/tmdoc/dependency.md

 ## Adding dependency

-Method to add custom logic for specific operations.
+A method that adds custom logic for specific operations.
 Use `type(of:)` or `operationHash` to identify operations in queue.
 Default implementation returns input 'newOperation'.

 - newOperation: newly-instantiated operation (from `performOperation()`)
-- operationsInQueue: operations already in queue.
+- operationsInQueue: operations already in the queue.
 Not sorted.
-Can include operations, that were cancelled or already in progress.
+Can include operations, that were canceled or already in progress.
-- returns: This method must return operation that will **actually** be added to queue.
-To enforce uniqueness of an operation return operation, that is already in queue.
+- returns: This method must return an operation that will **actually** be added to the queue.
+To enforce the uniqueness of an operation, return operation, that is already in the queue..

-- warning: do not add new dependencies to operation that is already in queue.
+- warning: do not add new dependencies to an operation that is already in the queue.

 ```swift
 // Example: 'sign in' operation is unique (at a time only single 'sign in' operation will be performed)